-The Best & Worst Diets for Weight Loss
+The Best and Worst Diets for Weight Loss

 Weight loss isn't just a fitness goal.
 It's an entire industry filled with a multitude of products, exercise programs, and diets that all promise the same results.
 This explains why there's so much confusion about how to actually lose weight.
 How many calories should you consume?
 Should you do cardio or strength training?
 What supplements and powders should you take?